Littlewood-Paley-Stein functionals: an R-boundedness approach

 {\bf Home institution:} \ with a constant $C > 0$ independent of $t_k, f_k$ and $n$.
 Here, $({\gothic r}_k)_k$ is a sequence of independent Rademacher variables. \\ Actually we deal with more general versions of the Littlewood-Paley-Stein functional and we also consider Schr\"odinger operators $L= \Delta +V$ instead of the sole Laplacian.
-We prove that for $\Gamma = \nabla$ or multiplication by $\sqrt{V}$,
+We introduce the functional